DupeaJ/CMS-employee-insight/README.md

 <img src="assets/photos/.PNG" alt="screenshot" width="75%" height="75%">

 <h2 align="center">Usage</h2>
 Great practice for getting used to cms style interface, and get a look into the prompts and structure to build your own.
+This project is prefect for people learning node and cms systems. lets user seed database with data and scroll through database , and allows developers to take a simple cms usage and expand it for presonal usage.

 <h2 align="center">License</h2>
 refer to repo for licenses